What You’ll Learn ⚡

 RVCs measurements with DewesoftX:

-Hysteresis: This is the condition for the stationary deviation (du_dc) defined in percentage, see IEC 61000-4-15 page 8.
+Hysteresis: This is the condition for the stationary deviation (du_dc), defined as a percentage (see IEC 61000-4-15, page 8).

 How the channel list is defined in DewesoftX?